 Birdy Grey Kaia Dress

-Go the non-traditional route with a pretty blush shade for your special day.
-While this isn't technically a maternity option, the loose-flowing silhouette is ideal for newly expecting brides.
-This romantic gown is crafted out of layers of light chiffon and is perfect for a garden wedding or a laid-back boho affair.
+Go the non-traditional route with a pretty blush shade on your special day.
+While this isn't technically a maternity option, the loose-flowing silhouette of the Kaia Dress is ideal for newly expecting brides.
+This romantic gown is crafted out of layers of light chiffon—a perfect choice for a garden wedding, oceanside nuptials, or a laid-back boho affair.

 Price at time of publish: $99

 Size Range: XS–3XL | Material: Polyester | Length: Floor

 We adore this sleek dress from Azazie.
 It features a sexy slit for optimum movement and comfort, allowing you to glide effortlessly down the aisle and show your moves on the dance floor.
 The mesh fabric moves like a dream, and the modern silhouette will steal the show at a chic-city wedding.